pasqal-io/godasse/README.md

     // Reject nil fields.
     if aux.Resource == nil {
-        return fmt.ErrorF("In AdvancedFetchRequest, field `resource` should be specified") }
+        return fmt.ErrorF("in AdvancedFetchRequest, field `resource` should be specified") }
     resource := *aux.Resource

     if aux.Number == nil {
-        return fmt.ErrorF("In AdvancedFetchRequest, field `Number` should be specified") }
+        return fmt.ErrorF("in AdvancedFetchRequest, field `Number` should be specified") }
     number := *aux.Number